Every year I utilize Genius Hour in my classroom and every year, it’s a tremendous success both from a teacher standpoint and the students’ as well.

 – Idea is presented via a video embedded on the created website

-General Topic Ideas (not necessary appropriate for grade or subject area)
+General Topic Ideas (not necessarily appropriate for grade or subject area)

 – Could dinosaurs survive on the current Earth?